Asintoerr/A-Sin-To-Err/README.md

 Letters in the other two rows are represented by two digits (row, then column), e.g., W becomes 54.

-Numbers are enclosed in / symbols (59), then each number is repeated twice, e.g., 42 becomes 59442259.
+Numbers are enclosed in / symbols (59), then each digit is repeated twice, e.g., 42 becomes 59442259.

 Example encoding of text as stream of digits using straddling checkerboard: